Sanjeyshub45/SWS-AI-PROJECT/README.md

 # SWS AI Docs 📄

-> A smart PDF document manager built with Flutter and Firebase — upload, manage, and get notified, all in one place.
+> A  PDF document manager built with Flutter and Firebase — upload, manage, and get notified, all in one place.

 ---